abdkhanstd/cvbuilderpro/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed for **personal and educational use only**.
+Commercial use is strictly prohibited.

+**Terms:**
+- ✅ **Personal use:** Allowed for individual academic and professional CV creation
+- ✅ **Educational use:** Permitted for learning and teaching purposes
+- ❌ **Commercial use:** Not allowed for any business or commercial purposes
+- ❌ **Redistribution:** Not permitted without explicit permission

 **Note:** This is an academic project intended for educational and personal use.
-Not recommended for commercial deployment without additional security enhancements.
+Not recommended for commercial deployment without additional security enhancements and proper licensing arrangements.